-The morning starts with approximately a 15 walk down to the riverbed where we will mount up and ride through small cultivated terraces and orchards to the tiny village of Narila.
+The morning starts with approximately a 15 walk down to the riverbed.
+Here we will mount up and ride through small cultivated terraces and orchards to the tiny village of Narila.

-After a steep climb out of the village the terrain becomes much more arid and eroded, green cultivated land giving way to wild rosemary, thyme, almonds and fig trees.
-Ten minutes on a small secondary road will take us to the village of Golgo, where we will join the path leading us to the bottom of the valley.
+After a steep climb out of the village the terrain becomes much more arid and eroded.
+Green cultivated land gives way to wild rosemary, thyme, almonds and fig trees.
+Ten minutes on a small secondary road will take us to the village of Golgo.
+We will then join the path leading us to the bottom of the valley.